 I wasn’t sure how this this trip was going to pan out and but it hadn’t started well…

-The initial plan to head to Afghanisthan, the beautful and remote Wakhan Corridor had gone down like a lead balloon with family and I was pursuaded not to go.
-However, I still had a visa and special permission paperwork to visit GBAO (Kuhistoni Badakhshon Autonomous Province of Tajikistan) the flight to Dushanbee in Tajikistan couldn’t be cancelled and I was going!
+The initial plan to head to Afghanisthan, the beautful and remote Wakhan Corridor had run into complications.
+However, I still had a visa and special permission paperwork to visit GBAO (Kuhistoni Badakhshon Autonomous Province of Tajikistan!) the flight to Dushanbee in Tajikistan couldn’t be cancelled and I was going!

 I wasn’t sure how this this trip was going to pan out and but it hadn’t started well…

 Anxiously arriving into Dushanbe a handful of other Westerners picked up big mountaineering bags and someone handed me their business card entitled ‘Mr Adventure’ with the words “ yeah I just got blown off K2 in Pakistan at 8000m” and taking a roundabout way via Istanbul (thousands of miles away) to presumably come to Tajikistan to try the easier 7000m peaks!
 Now if you have ever looked at the borders in this area they are odd and fragmented, lines drift off in unexpected directions as if arbitrarily drawn.
 With the fall of the former USSR borders were formed that divided families, friends and communities in some cases permanently.

 The goal was to explore the wild mountains of this former USSR outpost and then to research, sketch and document the ornate ancient trading towns of Uzbekistan which has some of the most intricate and ornate Islamic architecture that can be seen as a result of the riches of the silk route passing through their towns.